TrevyBurgess/ZeeMadArchivist/VibeCodeCommands.md

 - Only show *.ico files in NamedIconSettings
 - Add a button to NamedIconSettings with a Open File image.
 When clicked, open a new file explorer window, opened to the CustomIcons folder.
 - Refresh NamedIconSettings when contents of CustomIcons changes
+- When CustomIconsSaveButton is pressed, rename CustomIcons.
+Do not just create a new folder.
+If new folder exist, warn user.
+Ask them if they want to merge content.

 - Create a method in FolderTools in AppTools called LoadDefaultIcons.
 This will copy all icons in the Icons folder to CustomIconsFolderPath
 - Add a button in NamedIconSettings control called LoadDefaultIcons.
 When clicked, copy call LoadDefaultIcons method
 - Update IconList when files CustomIcons folder changes

+# On Startup

+- Is there a method that is run when the app is first installed?
+- Create a FirstRun service that runs on app startup.
+When running for the first time, open a dialog for customizing the app.
+- Add a flag to GeneralSettings.
+When clicked, FirstRun will be set to true.
+This will show FirstRunCustomizationDialog next time the app is run.

+- When FirstRunCustomizationDialog runs, load default settings
+- Add field for selecting initial archive path.
+Include a folder selector.
+- Add field for selecting initial CustomIcons path.
+Include a folder selector.
+- Save all settings when FirstRunCustomizationDialog closes
+- Copy default CustomIcons icons when FirstRunCustomizationDialog closes,

+- When FirstRunCustomizationDialog closes, create the CustomIcons folder and copy icons from AppTools.Icons to the folder.
+- Replace the Save and Skip buttons in FirstRunCustomizationDialog with OK button

 ## Page - Settings - About